Ohio Options for Adults: Aspire and Adult Diploma Program

 • Apply for federal student aid and scholarships

 EOC also provides referrals to social services and community resources.
-All services are available to participants at no cost to them through funding by the U.S. Department of Education and Cuyahoga Community College.
-Call 216-987-0291 or visit tri-c.edu/eoc to learn more.
+All services are available to participants at no cost to them through funding from the U.S. Department of Education and Tri-C. Call 216-987-0291 or visit the EOC web page to learn more.

-The Women in Transition Program is a non-credit course that is available at no cost to the participant.
-The curriculum is designed to help women move their lives forward as they create personalized plans focused on academic and professional development.
-Upon completion, participants are equipped to continue their education, enter the workforce, understand financial aid options and identify marketable skills and career opportunities.
+The Women in Transition (WIT) program is a noncredit course available at no cost to the participant.
+The curriculum is designed to help women at a time of transition move their lives forward as they create personalized plans focused on academic, personal and professional development.
+Upon completion, participants are equipped to strive toward personal and career goals, continue their education, enter the workforce, and/or identify marketable skills and career opportunities.

-The multi-week, day and evening classes are available and are offered on site or virtually.
-Pre-registration is required.
-For more information, visit tri-c.edu/wit or call the office nearest to you.
+The multi-week, day and evening classes are available and offered on-site or virtually.
+Preregistration is required.
+For more information, visit the WIT web page or call the office nearest to you.

 Eastern Campus: 216-987-2272